Neon room at Bicycle Heaven in Pittsburgh

 9. Tour the world’s largest bicycle museum

-Vintage Bowen Space Landers at Bicycle Heaven in Pittsburgh
+Pee-Wee Herman's bike at the Bicycle Heaven museum in Pittsburgh

 Flamingos at The National Aviary in Pittsburgh

 *Go bowling.
-Lots of alleys around the metro, both casual and upscale.
+You will find lots of alleys around the metro, both casual and upscale.
 I like AMF in Mt.
 Lebanon.

 *Spend the day reading at The Carnegie Library.
-A gorgeous building to catch up on the latest novel on a gloomy day.
+This is a gorgeous building to catch up on the latest novel on a gloomy day.

 *See a hockey game.
 Cheer on the Penguins at the PPG Arena.

 *Go ice skating.
-Pittsburgh is home to some amazing outdoor rinks.
+This city is home to some amazing outdoor rinks.
 Fortunately, if it rains you are not out of luck.
 Indoor options include Ice Castle and Mt.
 Lebanon Ice Center.